yozorajs/yozora/packages/ast/README.md

  */
 export interface List extends Parent<ListType> {
   /**
-   * Whether it is an ordered lit.
+   * Whether this is an ordered list.
    */
   ordered: boolean
   /**
    * Marker type of the list.
    * @see https://developer.mozilla.org/en-US/docs/Web/HTML/Element/ol#attr-type
-   *
-   * The 'i' and 'I' which represented the roman numerals are not supported yet.
    */
   orderType?: '1' | 'a' | 'A' | 'i' | 'I'
   /**
-   * The starting number of a ordered list-item.
+   * Starting number of an ordered list item.
    */
   start?: number
   /**
-   * Marker of a unordered list-item, or delimiter of an ordered list-item.
+   * Marker of an unordered list item, or delimiter of an ordered list item.
    */
   marker: number
   /**
-   * Whether if the list is loose.
+   * Whether the list is loose.
    * @see https://github.github.com/gfm/#loose
    */
   spread: boolean
   /**
-   * Lists are container block.
+   * List items.
    */
   children: ListItem[]
 }